Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Attack Surfaces and Mitigations

 \subsection{\ac{RQ}2 - What strategies can mitigate attack surface vulnerabilities?}

-As discussed in \cref{sec:lrrq1}, the attack surfaces for \acp{SDV} range from unauthorized access to sensitive data to the complete takeover of critical vehicle functions.
-This section presents potential strategies to mitigate vulnerabilities across the identified attack surfaces.
+As discussed in \cref{sec:lrrq1}, the attack surfaces of \acp{SDV} span from unauthorized data access to the takeover of critical vehicle functions.
+This section outlines strategies to mitigate vulnerabilities across these surfaces.
+Rather than isolated countermeasures, the proposed mitigations are framed as design guidelines for securing \acp{SDV}, differing in architectural assumptions, lifecycle adaptability, and trade-offs such as performance overhead and certification complexity.
 The proposed mitigations are grouped into overarching categories.
 These classifications are based on solutions found in the literature and feedback from industry experts gathered through the questionnaire.
-Similarly to the attack surface categorization in the previous section, each mitigation category is assigned a unique identifier (Mx) to facilitate easy reference in the text and to the corresponding attack surfaces.
+Similarly to the attack surface categorization in the previous section, each mitigation category is assigned a unique identifier (M1, M2, ...) to facilitate easy reference in the text and to the corresponding attack surfaces and threats.

-In summary, \cref{tab:tmMapping} provides a mapping between the attack surfaces identified in \cref{sec:lrrq1} and the mitigation strategies discussed in this section.
-This mapping serves as a guide to ensure that, where possible, the attack surfaces can be reduced with appropriate mitigation techniques, providing a general overview of the security measures that can be adopted to protect \acp{SDV}.